 Welcome to SDI

 The mission of the SDI office is to foster diversity and inclusion in the Missouri S&T community by providing a welcoming climate for all students.
-The department aims to support underrepresented, first generation, and low income students from all walks of life through programming, retention, and mentoring initiatives.
+The department aims to support underrepresented, LGBTQ community and their allies, first generation, and low income students from all walks of life through programming, retention, and mentoring initiatives.

-Through programs and partnerships, Student Diversity Initiatives supports diversity-related programming and promotes awareness about female and multicultural related issues; first generation and low-income student support; SDI helps foster an academic and professional environment that supports the students of Missouri S&T and strengthens the campus community.
+Through programs and partnerships, Student Diversity Initiatives supports diversity-related programming and promotes awareness about female, multicultural, and LGBTQA related issues; first generation and low-income student support; SDI helps foster an academic and professional environment that supports the students of Missouri S&T and strengthens the campus community.

 To better accommodate S&T students' needs SDI has extended business hours.
 SDI is open 8:00 am to 7:00 pm, Monday through Friday.

 At SDI you will have access to a computer lab, study spaces, meeting room, kitchen and a central gathering place in a safe and inclusive environment.
 We foster social and cultrual development through community spaces, event management, and collaborative relationships, while creating a lasting positive impression.